 I do like Chinese food and My favourite Chinese is Chans, in High Road North, Manor Park.
 E6 and Café de China also Chopsticks in Canterbury is good.

-Hobbies, is Obviously Shooting, Fishing, Boating, Motorcycling, Photography, Drone Photography, Model Engineering, and more but don't have the time for most as I would like.
+Hobbies, is Obviously Shooting, Fishing, Boating, Motorcycling, Cats, Dogs, Photography, Drone Photography, Model Engineering, Real Tea (not tea bags), and more but don't have the time for most as I would like.